staplesinLA/denoising_DIHARD18/README.md

    | FA           | 6.12         | 6.17          |
    | Total        | 17.97        | 13.38         |

-   And the performance on evaluation set:
+   And the performance on the evaluation set:

    | VAD(default) | Original_Eval | Processed_Eval |
    | ------       | ------        | ------         |